 - 41% reported variance in equity

-Data is critical for the shift to remote.
+Data is critical for the shift to remote pay and remote work.

-Nearly all respondents use local market data to determine compensation for remote or hybrid employees.
+Nearly all respondents use local comp data to determine compensation for remote or hybrid employees.

 - 96% said they require information about standards for compensation based on experience, department, role, and location to determine pay

-Also critical: good communication, based on data-driven strategies.
+Also critical: good communication, based on comp data-driven strategies.

 Respondents are most concerned about communication and connectivity for distributed teams, and how to keep high performers longer in a competitive market for talent.